petejohanson/angular-hy-res/README.md

 At this point, the Siren extension includes both the Siren `links` and the sub-entity embedded links in the set queried by the `$link` function of `hrResource`.

-_Note: At this point, Siren actions are not supported._

 ## Examples